TijnStruben-Huising/Math/cours/Axiomatization.typ

 An example would be with the alphabet $Sigma attach(=,t:"def") {0,1}$ the language defined by:
 - $1$ is a sentence in the language
-- if $alpha$ is a sentence in the language than so is $alpha 1$ and $alpha 0$ This language is essentially the set of all finite combinations of $0$ and $1$ starting with $1$ so the binairy numbers.
+- if $alpha$ is a sentence in the language than so is $alpha 1$ and $alpha 0$ This language is essentially the set of all finite combinations of $0$ and $1$ starting with $1$ so the binairy numbers (except for 0).
 Furthermore the word formula is often used in the place of sentence.\

 #underline[Formal system]: Is a formal language with axioms and inference rules.